-COMP620 - Corporate IT Security Audit Compliance
+COMP620 - Corporate IT Security Audit Compliance 3 Credits

-This course focuses on information technology security assessment of Compliance and Governance laws and regulations within a corporation.
-The student learns to recognize and discuss Audit characteristics, Auditing tools, frameworks and techniques.
-The course provides the student with case studies of current corporation audit issues and challenges.
-Through discussion questions and course interaction students enhance their decision making and critical thinking skills while developing a strong understanding of the Compliance and Governance of Corporate IT Security Audits.
+This course focuses information on technology security assessment of Compliance and Governance laws and regulations within a corporation.
+The student learns to recognize and discuss characteristics, Auditing Audit tools. frameworks and techniques.
+The course provides the student with case studies of current corporation audit issues challenges.
+Through discussion questions and course interaction students enhance their decision making and critical thinking developing skills while a strong understanding of the Compliance and Governance of Corporate IT Security Audits.